botbreeder/what-the-matrix-is/README.md

 ### Semantic camera

 while feasible, I would recommend against a semantic camera that would just spit out a text-adventure-like monolithic string.
 It has to produce a changing network of values (most of which are refs) linked by natural language.
+Of course, the right way to read it, is to listen to its changes.

 `$`/`%` chains can be seen as a CSS derivative.
 You select groups through selectors.
 But it needs a lot more power (we're going 3D & Fiction).
 The [syntax](https://github.com/botbreeder/what-the-matrix-is/blob/main/Peggy.txt) above can be tersed if needed.
 It just needs a good path solver, in an environment that doesn't know the parent-child relation.